2 Euclidean Geometry

 n

-The most well-known result about triangles is now in our grasp, that the interior angles sum to a
+The most well-known result about triangles is now within our grasp: the interior angles sum to a

 Theorem 2.7 (I. 32).
 If one side of a triangle is extended, the exterior angle is congruent to the sum